quanggpv/quanggpv/README.md

 **✨Backend Web Developer✨**

 🖥️ I'm a backend web developer with a passion for buiding functional, and scalable web applications. <br>
- Good at PHP (Laravel), SQL

 🔭 I’m currently working in Ho Chi Minh city, Vietnam

-🌱 I’m currently deep learning about JS (TS) and SQL

 ✍️ I am also passionate about writing and sharing my experiences when I have free time.
 You can read my articles below; I will update more in the future!